 In the event of battery failure, you can open the trunk on the convertible by using your master key in the key cylinder between the seat cushion located in the back seat on the driver's side.

 Replacing the battery

-The integrated keyhead transmitter uses one coin type three-volt lithium battery CR2032 or equivalent.
+The integrated keyhead transmitter (IKT) or intelligent access key (IA key) uses one coin type three-volt lithium battery CR2032 or equivalent.